sanchitvj/sanchitvj/README.md

 - 🌱 I’m currently learning TensorFlow and Pytorch.
 - 👯 I’m looking to collaborate on Hackathons, Kaggle competitions and Research-based projects.
 - 📫 How to reach me: sanchitvj1026@gmail.com
-- 🤔 I’m looking for help with YOLO Object Detection Algorithm.
+- 🤔 I’m looking for help with Segmentation Algorithm.
 - ⚡ Fun fact: I am GPU hungry.
 <!--- 😄 Pronouns: Anything you like. -->